Recombinant human IL-11

 Recombinant human IL-11 is a high-quality and biologically active cytokine, validated using proprietary IL-11 reporter cells (see figure).
 This gp130 cytokine receptor family member is produced in CHO cells to ensure protein glycosylation and bona fide 3D structure.

-Recombinant human IL-11 can be used together with HEK-Blue™ IL-11 cells for the screening of inhibitory molecules, such as therapeutic monoclonal antibodies targeting IL-11 signaling.
+Recombinant human IL-11 can be used together with HEK-Blue™ IL-11 cells for the screening of inhibitory molecules, such as therapeutic monoclonal antibodies targeting the IL-11 signaling pathway.

 Key features